manavbhatt072/multi-persona-agent/README.md

 3.  **Mediator Agent**: Synthesizes the reports, resolving conflicts between the Optimist and Critic.
 4.  **Feedback Loop**: If the Mediator isn't satisfied, it requests refinement from the Council.
 5.  **Podcaster Agent**: Converts the final technical plan into an engaging audio script.

+**Note on Implementation Status**: The core **Router → Dynamic Council → Mediator** flow is fully implemented and operational.
+The "Feedback Loop (Check)" and the "Podcaster Agent" are currently planned future extensions designed to illustrate the full architectural potential of the ADK for this project.

 ---